An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Introduction

 The above situation has two important possible drawbacks that need to be taken into account.
 First, the objective of the original experiment where the network was initially trained was solely the segmentation of the blood vessels, there is no guarantee that the values obtained for the tortuosity are correct.
 Second, the data used in the two situations might have distinct characteristics.
 Here we do not focus on possible changes on the image characteristics, such as brightness or contrast, or the type of blood vessel under study, but on more subtle differences that might affect the blood vessels.
 Specifically, we consider two sets of images that have similar statistics but contain blood vessels having distinct degrees of tortuosity.
 The idea being that a CNN trained on blood vessels having low tortuosity, when used for segmenting highly tortuous blood vessels, might lead to an overestimation or underestimation of the tortuosity values.
 The same situation is studied for the opposite problem, that is, CNNs trained on tortuous blood vessels being used for segmenting non-tortuous blood vessels.

-This study is particularly relevant for current researches involving blood vessels, where the impact of an experimental condition might lead to subtle changes on the morphology of the blood vessels, which need to be quantified using robust and systematic approaches.
+This study is particularly relevant for current researches involving blood vessels, where the impact of an experimental condition might lead to subtle changes in the morphology of the blood vessels, which need to be quantified using robust and systematic approaches.
 We specifically focus on the tortuosity in this study because it is a difficult metric to be measured and compared by visual inspection, and thus requires particularly reliable means for automatic quantification.

 Two main investigations are considered.
-The first is to assess if there are indeed possible biases that may appear on the calculated tortuosity when using of-the-shelf CNNs.
+The first is to assess if there are indeed possible biases that may appear on the calculated tortuosity when using off-the-shelf CNNs.
 Provided this is true, we verify to which extent such biases can be avoided by fine-tuning the network on the new dataset.
 This requires the manual annotation of additional images, and thus we also verify how many images need to be annotated in order to reduce the observed biases.
-In addition, we also investigate a possible data augmentation technique that can be used when training the networks in order to better generalize then for segmenting blood vessels possessing different degrees of tortuosity.
-All in all, our analysis involves training 7138 CNNs to investigate the aforementioned morphometry biases on different situations.
+In addition, we also investigate a possible data augmentation technique that can be used when training the networks in order to better generalize them for segmenting blood vessels possessing different degrees of tortuosity.
+All in all, our analysis involves training a CNN over 7000 times in different experimental conditions.

-Our analysis is focused on a large dataset of confocal microscopy images, but the results should be general for other types of images having blood vessels with similar appearance.
+The analysis is focused on a large dataset of confocal microscopy images, but the results should be general for other types of images having blood vessels with a similar appearance.